 Examples Should Cover All Possible Response Status Codes

 Ideally, your examples should cover all possible response status codes that your API request can return e.g. success codes in the range 2XX and error codes in the ranges 4XX and 5XX.

 Don’t forget to assign a short meaningful identifier to each request-response example pair.
 The identifier should summarize what scenario this example represents e.g. a success/error case.
 Postman groups together the examples tied to a particular request using these identifiers as you can see below:

-For API testing, plenty of developers tend to pass the
+For API testing, many developers tend to pass the

 Authorization header directly for authenticating their requests.
 This is not recommended unless you have a really custom authentication flow.
 Postman natively supports various authentication types that can be applied globally at API level and can also be overridden in individual requests e.g. OAuth 2.0 flows, Basic authentication, API keys etc. Setting up the right authentication flow for your API and requests within Postman helps configure your Postman Collection correctly.
 This in turn improves the documentation by enabling documentation generators to generate relevant authentication sections as shown below: